zaphosting/docs/docs/vserver-linux-mastodon.md

 This guide focuses the installation on a Debian based Distro.
 Examples are Debian and Ubuntu.
 This guide differs depending on what OS you are using.
 :::

-## System requirements
+## System prerequisites
-If you want to setup a Mastodon Instance on your Server, you have to meet some requirements
+If you want to setup a Mastodon Instance on your Server, you have to meet some prerequisites
 - Domain
 - Linux based Server
 - Email Server